odayibas/CS443/README.md

 | __Presentations__ | (to be announced) |

 ## Midterm Exam

 __ATTENTION:__ The distance learning will continue until the end of the semester.
 The university is also in the process of developing distance assessment methods.
-Please follow the official announcements.
+Please follow the official announcements and remember TA is the primary point of contact to coordinate the logistics.

 | | |
 |-|-|